Doctor-Ned/GuessWho/README.md

 - Maybe more configuration - that could include switching dark mode and changing color palletes
 - ToolTip for hovering over categories, which could show the amount of champions of that category shown
 - Add category icons
+- Add the ability to chose your own character and have its icon and categories accessible all the time

 ## Third-party tools